arepnovs/Lem-in/README.md

 Usage: ./lem-in < ant_farms_examples/test[number of test]

 Project goal is to read the given ant-farm (kind of graph) and find the best possible ways to move all ants from start to end in the shortest amount of time and moves.
+(See lem-in.en.pdf)

 Short rules: